-A Cancer Care Approach Tailored To The Elderly May Give Better Results
+A Cancer Care Approach Tailored To The Elderly May Have Better Results

 Instead, his oncologist placed her dad on one pill a day that just slowed down his cancer.
 Griggs' father was able to enjoy his activities for another three years until he died at the age of 92.

 Geriatric assessment is an approach that clinicians use to evaluate their elderly patients' overall health status and to help them choose treatment appropriate to their age and condition.
-The assessment includes questionnaires and tests to gauge the patients' physical, mental and functional capacity, taking into account their social lives, their daily activities and goals.
+The assessment includes questionnaires and tests to gauge the patients' physical, mental and functional capacity, taking into account their social lives, daily activities and goals.

 The tool can play an important role in cancer care, according to clinicians who work with the elderly.
 It can be tricky to predict who will be cured, who will relapse and who will die from cancer treatment.
 Geriatric assessments can help physicians better estimate who will likely develop chemotherapy toxicities and other serious potential complications of cancer treatment, including death.